wpower12/UnitGP/README.md

   }
   ```

-  In addition to eval, the `Expression` interface defines a <pre>print()</pre> method.
+  In addition to `eval()`, the `Expression` interface defines a `print()` method.
 This is
   basically the same in all function classes, recursivly printing the expression
   and its parameters.
-For the terminal function, just a string representing the
-  move is returned.

 ### Genetic Programming! <a id="gp"></a>

   Now that we have a structure, and a representation of it in code, we can begin to
-  look at the actual operations performed by the Genetic Programming Paradigm.
+  look at implementing the actual operations performed in the Genetic Programming paradigm.

   I'll break this apart into three sections:
-    * 1 Initializing the population
+    1. Initializing the population
-    * 2 Evaluating the population
+    2. Evaluating the population
-    * 3 Selecting the population
+    3. Selecting the population

 ### Initializing <a id="gp_init"></a>